jafar1011/Transport/README.md

 # Project

-Hi, this is the flowchart of the tables at the moment. <br> I have added the tables to local sql server (My individual accounts by default is sqlserver not sqlite). <br>
+Hi, this is the flowchart of the tables at the moment. <br> I have added the tables to local sql server (My individual accounts by default is sqlserver not sqlite(this has been changed to sqlite)). <br>

 📄 **[FlowChart V2](https://drive.google.com/file/d/1zkqRh20PhbxSPWsJ4BazyAK7lLSVKNWd/view?usp=drive_link)**